cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/tableupdate.rst.txt

+.. _tableupdate:

 TABLE.UPDATE
 -----------------------------

 Creates and updates a defined cell range in a table like manner.
 The first row and first column of specifeid cell range defines the indices used to reference a table cell.
 To set or update a cell its corresponding row and column indices must be given.
 If a row index does not exist in current range, it can be automatically added to top or bottom.
 The same applies for a column index which can be automatically added to the left or right.

+To simply read values from a table cell refer to :ref:`TABLE.GET <tableget>`

 **Syntax**